The 50/30/20 Budget Rule Explained

 Step 1: Calculate Your After-Tax Income

 Start with your take-home pay โ the amount deposited into your bank account after taxes, health insurance, and retirement contributions are deducted.
+If youโre self-employed or have irregular income, use the average of your last six months of deposits as your baseline.
+For months where you earn more, direct the surplus toward savings.

 Step 2: Categorize Your Spending

 Review your bank and credit card statements from the last three months.
 Categorize each expense as a need, want, or savings contribution.
+Donโt worry about being perfect on the first pass โ some expenses will be genuinely hard to classify.
+A reasonable rule of thumb: if cutting the expense would cause real hardship or legal trouble, itโs a need.
+Everything else is a want.

 Step 3: Compare and Adjust

 Compare your actual spending percentages to the 50/30/20 targets.
 If youโre overspending in one area, look for specific expenses to reduce or eliminate.
+Most people discover theyโre spending well over 30% on wants and under 20% on savings.
+Thatโs normal โ and the point of this exercise is to see the gap so you can close it gradually.

 Step 4: Automate What You Can